apache/servicecomb-website/_posts/2019-04-15-servicecomb-pack-eureka.md

 ServiceComb Pack supports the registration of Alpha service instances to Eureka from version 0.4.0, and Omega-side programs can visit Alpha with Eureka

-### 编译支持 Eureka 的版本
+### Compile with Eureka

-Default release does not include Eureka support，You can build the version support eureka with the `-Pspring-cloud-eureka` parameter
+Pack doesn't include Eureka support by default，you can use profile `-Pspring-cloud-eureka` to enable the feature of eureka when building the code of Pack.

 ```bash
 git clone https://github.com/apache/servicecomb-pack.git